-vdifolder This specifies the default folder that is used to keep Virtual Disk Image (VDI) files.

-machinefolder This specifies the default folder in which virtual machine definitions are kept; see chapter 9.1, VirtualBox configuration data, page 98 for details.
+- vdifolder This specifies the default folder that is used to keep Virtual Disk Image (VDI) files. - machinefolder This specifies the default folder in which virtual machine definitions are kept; see chapter 9.1, VirtualBox configuration data, page 114 for details.

-vrdpauthlibrary This specifies which library to use when "external" VRDP authentication has been selected for a particular virtual machine; see chapter 7.4.4, RDP authentication, page 79 for details.

-hwvirtexenabled This selects whether or not hardware virtualization support is enabled by default.
+- vrdpauthlibrary This specifies which library to use when "external" VRDP authentication has been selected for a particular virtual machine; see chapter 7.4.4, RDP authentication, page 93 for details. - websrvauthlibrary This specifies which library the webservice uses to authenticate users; see chapter 10.1.1, Introduction, page 128 for details. - hwvirtexenabled This selects whether or not hardware virtualization support is enabled by default.
 Note: This feature may still be experimental at the time you read this.